Working safely in hot conditions

 Identifying risk factors

-The key risk factors to take into account are:
+The key risk factors to consider are:

-• air temperature;
+• air temperature

-• radiant heat (from the sun or other sources such as furnaces, ovens and hot vessels);
+• radiant heat from the sun or other sources such as furnaces, ovens and hot vessels

-• air movement or wind speed;
+• air movement or wind speed

 • clothing (including protective clothing that may restrict air flow across the skin and hinder evaporation of sweat).